 The commercial value of Refuse-Derived Fuel (RDF) and Solid Recovered Fuel (SRF) is determined entirely by the specifications of the end-of-taker.
 For cement kilns utilizing waste-to-energy co-processing, alternative fuels must meet strict chemical and physical parameters to prevent calciner destabilization and furnace corrosion.

 Guoxin’s specialized high-calorific RDF production lines are engineered to transform heterogeneous Municipal Solid Waste (MSW) and Commercial & Industrial (C&I) waste into high-purity alternative fuels.
-Our process design guarantees a uniform <50mm particle size, moisture control under 20%, and mechanical chlorine isolation to maintain levels below 1%.
+Our process design guarantees a uniform particle size < 50 mm, moisture control at < 20%, and mechanical isolation of chlorine to maintain levels below 1%.

 Process Logic: Meeting Strict Calciner Specifications